Why should you use a Dental Practice Broker and dental sales expert such as Samera?

-We have a personable and sustainable relationships with our registered buyers, and we always strive to match the right practice with the right buyer.
+We have a personable and sustainable relationship with our registered buyers, and we always strive to match the right practice with the right buyer.
 We listen to each buyer and discuss their selection criteria, sourcing the right practice.

 The due diligence is a very important exercise carried out during any dental sales and acquisitions process.

 After you visit the practice and check the property and surrounding areas, have a good look at the last 3 years financial statements, find out if the turnover is steadily increasing or decreasing and check if the private revenue is made up of fee per item or capitation scheme.
-You also want to check if the number of full time equivalent dentists is less than the number of surgeries so that there is an opportunity to increase the workload and the revenue.
+You also want to check if the number of full-time equivalent dentists is less than the number of surgeries so that there is an opportunity to increase the workload and the revenue.

-If the practice is incorporated make sure that there is not a `change of control clause` in the NHS contract and if you are buying half way through the year, check the performance of the UDAs delivery to avoid any unwanted clawback in the next financial year.
+If the practice is incorporated make sure that there is not a ‘change of control clause’ in the NHS contract and if you are buying halfway through the year, check the performance of the UDAs delivery to avoid any unwanted clawback in the next financial year.

 Never consider the services of a solicitor or a firm with no experience with dental practice sales.